 Tags: Almond Meal, apple cider, baking, caramel, Christmas Cookies, Confectioner's Sugar, Cookies, Egg Whites, French Macaroons, Macarons, Pumpkin, Tripod

-I LOVE cooking and baking..it’s a passion that oozes from my pores, but hey, eventually you realize you can’t give enough away, and end up throwing a lot of stuff out.
-I’m actually looking forward to the day I have a hungry brood to feed (I can almost hear the grunts and sighs of those who do).
+I LOVE cooking and baking..it’s a passion that oozes from my pores, but hey, eventually you realize you can’t give enough away and end up throwing a lot of stuff out.
+I’m actually looking forward to the day I have a hungry brood to feed.

 Fleur de Sel Cinnamon Caramel Apple Macarons.
 Notice the oozing caramel in some of them?
 The caramel for those was cooked to about 230-235F.
 I cooked it up to 240ish for the next batch of filling – no more oozing, although I wouldn’t say it’s a bad thing!